microsoft/nl-partner-landing-page/content/Data-AI/_Solution-plays/Cloud-Scale-Analytics/_index.md

 -   Drive a default approach to enforce data governance and security
 -   Drive teams to consistently prioritize business outcomes instead of focusing just on the underlying technology.

-Cloud-scale analytics builds upon Microsoft's cloud adoption framework and requires understanding of  [landing zones](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/).
+Cloud-scale analytics builds upon Microsoft's cloud adoption framework and requires understanding of  [<u>landing zones<u>](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/).
 If you don't already have an implementation of Azure landing zones, consult your cloud teams about how to meet prerequisites.
-For more information, see  [Ensure the environment is prepared for the cloud adoption plan](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/).
+For more information, see  [<u>Ensure the environment is prepared for the cloud adoption plan<u>](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/).

 Reference architectures allow you to begin with a small footprint and grow over time, adapting the scenario to your use cases.